 It is quite unethical to reproduce and publish this cement formulation and the preparation method in further articles or patent applications without citing the above-mentioned MSc thesis and the above article.

-The below researchers, who apparently decided to steal this monetite cement preparation method, seemed to consistently forget to cite the above article and its MSc thesis:
+The below researchers, who apparently decided to bluntly steal this monetite cement preparation method I invented, seemed to consistently forget to cite the above article and its parent MSc thesis:

 1.)
 A. H. Touny and S. B. Bhaduri, “A reactive electrospinning approach for nanoporous PLA/monetite nanocomposite fibers,” Materials Science and Engineering C, 30, 1304-1312 (2010),